pmb6tz/windows-desktop-switcher/README.md

 ```

 The task is now registered and will run on the next logon, and can be viewed or modified in 'Task Scheduler'.

+## Credits

+- Thanks to [Ciantic/VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor) (for the DLL) and [sdias/win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) (for the DLL usage samples) our code can move windows between desktops.

 ## Other
 To see debug messages, download [SysInternals DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview).